 Entry aperture opening: 30 x 20 cm

-The nest box is made from long lasting, solid Cedar Wood and is supplied with a back/side plate and perch, both requiring fitting according to site conditions.
+The Kestrel nesting box is made from long lasting, solid Cedar Wood and is supplied with a back/side plate and perch, both requiring fitting according to site conditions.